Eliav2/react-xarrows/README.md

 ##### _extendSVGcanvas

 _optional, default: 0_ \
-will extend the svg canvas at all sides. can be useful if for some reason the arrow(or labels) is cut though to small svg canvas(should be used in advanced custom arrows). example: `_extendSVGcanvas = {30}` - will extend svg canvas in all sides by 30 pixels.
+will extend the svg canvas at all sides. can be useful if for some reason the arrow is cut though to small svg canvas(should be used in advanced custom arrows). example: `_extendSVGcanvas = {30}` - will extend svg canvas in all sides by 30 pixels.